 Are you looking to design a new website for your portfolio or your business, but you aren't sure exactly where to start?
 Designing websites has never been easier, thanks to powerful website builders like Pixpa.
 But that doesn't mean that they don't still require some careful planning and implementation.
 In this article, we will walk you through the essential step-by-step process on how to design a winning website.

 Here is a Step-by-Step Guide on How to Design a Website from Scratch

 There was a time when creating your own website from scratch required hiring a dedicated team of programmers and designers.
 That time has passed.
 Today, website builders allow anyone to make beautiful and engaging websites with drag-and-drop simplicity.
 You don't need expert-level coding skills or to be a professional designer.
-With these tools, you can quickly create and change your web page design to meet your changing needs.
+With these design web sites, you can quickly create and change your web page design to meet your changing needs.
 Here are stunning best web design portfolio website examples designed for your use.

 But how do you actually go about doing it?
 Even though the creation process is easy, there's still a lot to think about, when it comes to the task of "how to design my own website?"
 Without having and using a plan from the beginning, you might wind up wasting time remaking your site several times.
 Here's a step-by-step guide for how to design a website, from initial concepts to implementation.